Gsparsh22/Agentic-AI-for-Aircraft-Fuel-Efficiency-Prediction/README.md

 This repository contains a ready-to-use project that **simulates aircraft flight data** and **trains a Random Forest regressor** to predict fuel consumption (kg/hour) from flight parameters.

-> This file is a standalone `README.md` — copy & paste it directly into your project root.

 ---

 ## Project overview